 Home insulation electrical safety

-Home thermal insulation installed correctly, is a safe way of improving home energy efficiency.
+Home thermal insulation is a way of improving home energy efficiency.
 However, incorrect installation of thermal insulation around electrical wiring and other electrical installations can cause fires and serious electrical accidents.

 Safety considerations and fire risks

-If insulation isn't correctly installed it can cause house fires.
-This happens when insulation is placed too close to down lights, ceiling fans or electrical fittings – eg transformers, security alarms.
+When insulation is placed too close to downlights, ceiling fans or electrical fittings like transformers or security alarms.